letoram/cat9/HACKING.md

 and suggest tables provided as arguments to fit the command to provide.
 It is advised to keep this clean and have a 1 file to 1 command file system layout.

+Job
+===
+The main data container is that of the job.
+It is being passed around everywhere and partially inherited from lash itself should the usershell be swapped out.
+The main fields of use in it are:

+    collapsed_rows, num : number of rows to show in collapsed form line_offset, num : for scrolling
+		unbuffered, bool : true if bytes just accumulate err_buffer, strtbl : accumulates error output lines data, strtbl : n-indices for data as it arrives closure, tbl : used to track / chain completion event handlers (internal) view, tbl : points to the current active source buffer dir, str: working directory
+		id, num: numeric id
+		hidden, bool: set for background jobs
+		short, str: minimal title 'string'

+The methods that might be invoked:

+    reset() : restore to a clean state

+If it is tied to an external living process, the 'pid' field is set and that is changed to code when the process terminates.

+The handlers subtable is used for attaching hooks in other parts:

+    on_destroy
+		on_finish(ok or errc)
+		on_data(line, buffered, eof)

 Other
 =====
 Lash itself comes with some minor support functions, the one of the most